groupdocs-metadata/GroupDocs.Metadata-Products/content/metadata/nodejs-java/edit/ppt.en.md

 platform_tag: "nodejs-java"

 ############################# Head ############################
-head_title: "Edit Metadata to PPT Files in Node.js via Java Applications"
+head_title: "Edit Metadata in PPT Files with Node.js via Java Applications"
-head_description: "Node.js via Java metadata processing API to edit metadata information to PPT files.
-Work with metadata standards XMP, EXIF, IPTC, ID3 etc."
+head_description: "Use Node.js via Java metadata API to edit metadata in PPT files.
+Supports XMP, EXIF, IPTC, ID3, and more."

 ############################# Header ############################
-title: "Update Metadata From Ppt File In JavaScript"
+title: "Update Metadata in Ppt Files Using JavaScript"
-description: "Metadata Editor for JavaScript applications – Change metadata fields from all popular documents, images and multimedia file formats using metadata editor API for JavaScript."
+description: "Metadata Editor for JavaScript – Edit metadata fields in documents, images, and multimedia files with our API."
 subtitle: "GroupDocs.Metadata for Node.js via Java"

 header_actions: